No items found.

 In horror films

-If the unsuspecting victim of a horror movie is about to go into the room where we know the killer is lying in wait, that’s dramatic irony.
+If the unsuspecting victim of a horror film is about to go into the room where we know the killer is lying in wait, that’s an example of dramatic irony.

 In romcoms

-When we see a love interest trying to hide the feelings we’ve already seen them confess to a friend, that’s dramatic irony.
+When we see a love interest misunderstood when they’re trying to hide the feelings we’ve seen them confess to their confidante, that’s dramatic irony.

 In family films

-If a child character thinks things are so easy for adults, and are desperate to grow up and have fun responsibilities like doing their taxes...
-That’s a form of dramatic irony too.
+If a child character thinks things are so easy for adults, and is desperate to grow up and have fun responsibilities like doing their taxes...
+That’s an example of dramatic irony, too.

-But we’re a creative writing course here at The Novelry!
-So we need to explore how and why you should use these techniques in your novel.
+But we’re a novel writing course here at The Novelry!
+So let’s consider how and why you should use these techniques in your novel.

 Creating dramatic irony is easy with these tips on how to increase the audience’s knowledge without your leading characters knowing about it.